neuro4ml/neuro4ml.github.io/Week_1/1-Neuron_Structure.md

 So, in this paper, the authors study how altering the structure of this tree, which they call a k-tree neuron model, impacts task performance.
 As a lower bound, they use a linear point neuron model, and as an upper bound they use a fully connected neural network with the same number of trainable parameters.

 What they conclude is that:
-* The performance of their tree model improves as you increase k (the number of repeated subtrees)
+* The performance of their tree model improves as you increase k (the number of repeated subtrees).
 * But degrades when you make the trees more realistic by making them asymmetrical.

 Which suggests that there is still lots left to explore in this space!